 Target Audience - The target audience for BFRDP is farmers and ranchers who have not operated a farm or ranch or have operated a farm or ranch for not more than ten years.
-Applicants should define Beginning Farmer and Rancher (BFR) category of trainees to be served.
-There are three BFR training categories: years 1-3 in category 1, years 4-6 in category 2, and years 7-10 in category 3.
+Applicants must identify as well as define Beginning Farmer and Rancher (BFR) category of trainees to be served.
+There are five BFR training categories: has not operated a farm or ranch is in category 1, years 1-3 in category 2, years 4-6 in category 3, years 7-10 in category 4, planning to serve trainees in all categories listed--category 5.